 You know your destination is snowmobile-friendly if it hosts the Snowmobile Hall of Fame and Museum.
 Not only is St. Germain the official home of snowmobiling history, it’s a town almost singularly focused on curating and cultivating the finest trails and amenities in the country – and helping newbies cultivate a love of the sport.
-A local club called the St. Germain Bo-Boen Snowmobile Club takes the lead in the effort, with an annual six-figure budget for grooming new trails, providing guided tours and offering safety assistance.
+A local club called the St. Germain Bo-Boen Snowmobile Club takes the lead in the effort, with an annual six-figure budget for groomed trails, providing guided tours and offering safety assistance.
 They also offer Snowmobile Safety Education Classes and can help those new to snowmobiling with rentals and novice trail recommendations.

 Elliot Lake, Ontario, Canada